PreziosiRaffaele/sf-debug-log/README.md

   -a, --all-users               Delete log files for all users.
   -o, --targetusername=<value>  (required) Username or alias of the target Salesforce org.
   -t, --time=<value>            The number of minutes to retrieve log files for.
-  -u, --user=<value>            Username, Name, or ID of the user for whom you want to delete the logs.
+  -u, --user=<value>            [default: current user] Username, Name, or ID of the user for whom you want to retrieve the logs.

 GLOBAL FLAGS
   --json  Format output as json.